altaywtf/next-for-now/docs/2_database_architecture.md

 #Database Architecture
-This document contains the database architecture & schemas of Next For Now.

----

 ##Database Tables for Users
 Existing Django models for users will be used.
 Additional fields for users will be added via profile models.